lando/lando/docs/installation/installing.md

 ### From Source

 To install from source you need to first make sure you've [installed the latest stable version of docker](https://docs.docker.com/engine/installation/) for your operating system and that it is using the factory defaults.
+You will also need the LTS release (6.x) of [node](https://nodejs.org).

 On Linux you will also want to [download the latest stable docker compose binary](https://github.com/docker/compose/releases), make it executable and place it into `/usr/share/lando/bin`.

 Then do the following